Firebreather (film): Plot

-That night, Duncan, Jenna, Kenny, Isabel, and Margaret (as one of the chaperones) go to the dance together.
+That night, Duncan, Jenna, Kenny, Isabel, and Margaret go to the dance together.
 As Jenna and Duncan dance together, Isabel watches them despite Kenny's attempts to get her to dance with him.
-However, after Troy and Jenna are elected Homecoming King and Queen and go on stage, Isabel dances with Duncan in a romantic embrace, causing Kenny to break them apart and unleash his jealous fury.
-In the process, Kenny yells at Duncan that Isabel only likes him because of Belloc being his father.
-Jenna overhears this and backs away from Duncan into Troy's arms, causing Duncan to storm out.
-As Isabel reprimands Kenny for what he did, two Kaiju named Abbadon and Astaroth appear.
+However, after Troy and Jenna are elected Homecoming King and Queen and go on stage, Isabel romantically dances with Duncan, enraging Kenny.
+He claims to Duncan that Isabel only likes him because of Belloc being his father, in which Jenna overhears, causing him to storm out.
+As Isabel reprimands Kenny, two Kaiju named Abbadon and Astaroth appear.

-Just as Abbadon and Astaroth start wreaking havoc, putting all the dance participants in danger, a fully Kaiju-empowered Duncan comes to their aid.
-Changing to his Kaiju form, he fights off the two kaiju while his friends get out of danger.
-Then he draws them out to the town and into the desert.
-Meanwhile, Margaret and Jenna head off in a plane to get King Belloc's help.
-King Belloc breaks out and hurries to help Duncan.
-Duncan climbs a cliff only to have Blitz be there and start pounding on him.
-Then Abbadon and Astaroth reach them and try to eat Blitz; Duncan jumps off the cliff to catch him.
-As they fall, Duncan gets a new ability: wings, and gets Blitz to a safe place.
-Then he turns his attention to fighting.
-During the battle, Duncan gets trapped and Margaret and Jenna arrive, crashing their jet into the kaiju after ejecting themselves.
-King Belloc arrives and then Duncan and Belloc fight together.
-Duncan, refusing to kill them, causes an avalanche to fall, freezing the two Kaiju solid but sparing the pyrokinetic Duncan and his father.

-King Belloc allows himself to be recaptured and carried away in order to be closer to Duncan, Jenna (who had earlier realized that it was Duncan who had left the red gem) apologizes to Duncan for her earlier behavior, and Duncan flies off with his new wings.
+As Abbadon and Astaroth wreak havoc, Duncan fights them so his friends can get to safety.
+The two Kaiju attempt to kill Blitz, but Duncan manifests wings to save him from falling off a cliff.
+Margaret and Jenna head off in a plane to get help from Belloc, who helps Duncan fight the Kaiju.
+Duncan, refusing to kill them, causes an avalanche to fall, freezing them solid.
+Subsequently, Belloc allows himself to be recaptured and carried away to be closer to Duncan, and Jenna (who had earlier realized that it was Duncan who had left the red gem) apologizes to Duncan for her earlier behavior, and Duncan flies off with his new wings.